-Last week, I was vacationing in Canada when an interesting commercial popped up on the television.
-It was an ad for the sweetener, stevia, and it featured enthusiastic users growing plants at home.
+Last week, I was vacationing in Canada when an interesting commercial appeared on the TV.
+It was an ad for the sweetener, stevia, featuring enthusiastic consumers growing plants at home.
 Needless to say, it caught my attention.
 I had heard that stevia extract came from a ‘natural’ source.
 But I’d never stopped to consider what that meant from a gardening perspective.

 I decided to dig deeper.